Sofi6Ale/sofiabarreto-portfolio/README.md

 # Sofía Alejandra Barreto Atalaya – Portfolio 👩‍💻🎻🐉

 Hi!
-I'm Sofía, a Computer Systems Engineering student from Lima, Peru 🇵🇪, specializing in **Computer Vision**.
+I'm Sofía, a Computer Systems Engineering student at the **Virtual University of the State of Guanajuato (UVEG)**, currently based in Lima, Peru 🇵🇪.
-I'm passionate about applying technology to creative and real-world challenges.
+I'm specializing in **Computer Vision**, and I'm passionate about applying technology to creative and real-world challenges.
 My background in classical music and martial arts has shaped my discipline, focus, and adaptability.

 ## 🎯 Areas of Interest